oktavianidewi/streaming-platform/streaming-day-4.md

 ### 4. Create Consumer with PySpark

-- Install pySpark locally with this command:
+- Install PySpark locally with this command:

 ```
 python -m venv .venv